amahi/spdy/README.md

 3) The library was built with performance and scalability in mind, so things have been done using as little blocking and copying of data as possible.
 It was meant to be implemented in the "go way", using concurrency extensively and channel communication.
 The library uses mutexes very sparingly so that handling of errors at all manner of inapropriate times becomes easier.
 It goes to great lengths to not block, establishing timeouts when network and even channel communication may fail.
 The library should use very very little CPU, even in the presence of many streams and sessions running simultaneously.

+This is not to say SPDY compliance/feature-completeness is not a priority.
+We're definitely interested in that, so that is an good area for contributions.

 Architecture
 ============